 In their paper, they discuss the concept of “Protective Factors,” which they argue are the key to maintaining a strong family unit.
 “Parental supervision, attachment to parents, and consistency of discipline are the most important protective factors” (9).

-These provide a strong defense against risk factors such as peer substance abuse, parental mental disorders, family isolation, poverty, violence, and several other interrelated social issues.
+These provide a strong defense against risk factors such as peer substance abuse, parental mental disorders, bad parenting styles, family isolation, poverty, violence, and several other interrelated social issues.

 It seems as if awareness is a key weapon in the war against juvenile delinquency.
 Many parents simply need to be educated about the risks associated with improper parenting.

-Parents who are teenagers themselves, or who are mentally ill or addicted to drugs, or who are themselves the children of neglectful parents must learn the skills necessary to raise their children in environments where an overwhelming amount of risk factors place their children in constant danger.
+Parents who are teenagers themselves, or who are mentally ill or addicted to drugs, or who are themselves the victim of bad parenting styles must learn the skills necessary to raise their children in environments where an overwhelming amount of risk factors place their children in constant danger.

 By providing the skill sets to these parents, the Initiative hopes to reduce the overall percentage of juvenile delinquents in the country.